carpentries/lesson-development-training/episodes/lesson-content.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- The main pages of a lesson website (lesson episodes) are created from individual Markdown or RMarkdown files in the `episodes` folder of a lesson repository
+- The main pages of a lesson website (lesson episodes) are created from individual Markdown or R Markdown files in the `episodes` folder of a lesson repository
 - Objectives, questions, keypoints, exercises (and solutions), and other "special" structural page elements (other than plain text) can be formatted using _fenced div_ blocks - they are rendered visually differently in the lesson website.